diogoapm/adCARM/README.md

 python run.py <path_config_file>
 ```

-which by default runs the micro-benchmarks necessary to obtain CARM data, for AVX512 instructions and double-precision varaibles.
+which by default runs the micro-benchmarks necessary to obtain CARM data, for AVX512 instructions and double-precision variables.
 The FP instruction used is the FMA (32768 operations) and the memory benchmarks contain 2 loads per each store, with the DRAM test using an array with size 512MiB.

 For additional information regarding the input arguments, run the command: